tekknolagi/tekknolagi.github.com/_posts/2025-11-30-seeing-like-a-jit.md

 You may notice that we still have some situations for which some checks are known at bytecode-compile-time: we may know the type of the left hand side or the right hand side.
-So why not specialize those into their own handlers as well?
+So why not specialize those cases into their own handlers as well?

-Partially this is because it's not worth the effort: we've already specialized addition at no cost to other method sends and your compiler will probably do a good job optimizing through the helper function calls.
+Partially this is because it's not worth the effort: we've already specialized addition at no cost to other method sends and your C compiler will probably do a good job optimizing through the helper function calls.

 But also, code, especially hand-written code, comes with a maintenance burden.
 Are you going to manually deal with all of this[^deegen]?
 No, that would be a